mergeweb/docs/_posts/2018-03-12-css-standards-philosophy.md

 ## Writing Selectors
 We have a few preferences when it comes to writing CSS selectors.
    - Write selectors for humans
-   - Use BEM architecture for component structure
+   - Use BEM naming for component structure
    - Avoid ID selectors
    - Avoid Vendor Prefixes